IngeborgArdoe/training/analytics_and_insights_Academy/analysis_part1.md

     c.
 In Format - Legend - set a legend position.

     d.
-In Format - Axes - Primary Value Axis - Change number format to zero decimals.
+In Format - Axes - Primary Value Axis - Change number format to zero decimals and show nulls as Zero.

 		e.
+In Format - Categories - Check off Trim and Hide excluded, so the line chart is limited to a time frame there exists data for

-In Format - Values - change number format to zero decimals and change data series colour.
+    f.
+In Format - Values - change number format to zero decimals, nulls to zeros and change data series colour.
 Also set data point label to **custom** and write **{value}**.
-This will make the values of each datapoint visible.
+This will make the values of each datapoint visible in the line chart without hovering.

-    f.
+    g.
 In Analytics - Trend - Add a line.
 Choose your own style, color and line label.
 Value is Task.

 3. Save and preview.

 ### Selections with selector

-1. Create a new tile.
-Scale tile and give it a header.
+1. Create a new tile with visualization **Selector**

-2. Choose a visualization **Selector**

     a.
 Choose a data source.
 The data source will appear in the analysis and be available for selection.